pyeventsourcing/eventsourcing/README.md

 Make sure you have a Cassandra server available on localhost at port 9042.

 Install the library with the 'cassandra' option.
-It's worth making sure you are using the latest version of pip, otherwise it can take a long time to build the Cassandra driver.

 ```
-    pip install -U pip
     pip install eventsourcing[cassandra]
 ```